ligato/docs/docs/plugins/vpp-plugins.md

 |IPIP_TUNNEL |IP encapsulation of IP packets defined in RFC1853.
 Used with ipsec.TunnelProtection as replacement for IPSEC_TUNNEL interface.
 See [PR #1638][ipip-tunn-prot-pr] for details.|

+---

 ### Interface Configuration Examples

 **KV Data Store**

-Put the interface configuration data into an etcd data store using the correct [interface key][key-reference]
+Put the interface configuration data into an etcd data store using the correct [interface key][key-reference].

 Example data:
 ```json